linuxacademy/content-kubernetes-security/Web UI (Dashboard) Setup.md

 $ kubectl apply -f create-admin-rb-dashboard.yam
 ```

-For your refence, the yaml is as follows:
+For your reference, the yaml is as follows:

 ```
 apiVersion: rbac.authorization.k8s.io/v1